Photo: Todd Gill, Fayetteville Flyer

 “The school board members agreed that naming this new school in honor of Dr. Colbert is absolutely appropriate,” said Waitsman in a statement.
 “It is a fitting tribute to his unprecedented career of service to Fayetteville Public Schools that spans 44 years and has blazed so many new trails.”

-Colbert lans to retire at the end of the 2023-24 school year.
+Colbert plans to retire at the end of the current school year.

 During his career with Fayetteville Public Schools, Colbert has served as a special education teacher, as principal at Jefferson and Holcomb elementary schools, as assistant superintendent for Elementary Education, as associate superintendent for Support Services, and as superintendent of the District.
 He is the first Black person to serve Fayetteville Public Schools as a principal, assistant superintendent, associate superintendent, and superintendent.